Tribe of Ephraim: Ephraim as portrayed in biblical narrative

-Ephraim is often seen as the tribe that embodies the entire Northern Kingdom and the royal house resided in the tribe's territory (just as Judah is the tribe that embodies the Kingdom of Judah and provided its royal family).
+Ephraim is often seen as the tribe that embodies the entire northern kingdom and the House of Omri resided in the tribe's territory just as Judah is the tribe that embodies the Kingdom of Judah and provided its royal family.

 Tribal territory

-In the biblical account, following the completion of the conquest of Canaan by the Israelite Joshua allocated the land among the twelve tribes.
-Kenneth Kitchen, a well-known conservative biblical scholar, dates this event to slightly after 1200 BC.
-However, the consensus view of modern scholars is that the conquest of Joshua as described in the Book of Joshua never occurred.
+In the biblical account, following the completion of the conquest of Canaan by Joshua allocated the land among the Twelve Tribes.
+Kenneth Kitchen, a well-known Biblical maximalist, dated this event to slightly after 1200 BC.
+However, the consensus of modern scholars is that the conquest of Joshua as described in the Book of Joshua never occurred.